vestrel00/contacts-android/DEV_NOTES.md

 Here is a summary;

-There are 3 database tables used in dealing with contacts;
+There are 3 main database tables used in dealing with contacts;

 1. Contacts
 2. RawContacts
 3. Data

+> There are more but that is covered later.

 All of these tables and their fields are enumerated and documented in `android.provider.ContactsContract`.